comprna/SWARM/README.md

 ```

 ### nanopolish
 We used this format in earlier stages of the project, our workflow can still support it.
-Note that our workflow is optimised for f5c sam format.
+Note that our prediction workflow is optimised for f5c sam format.

 https://github.com/jts/nanopolish